allianzatech/blockchainallianza/README.md

 ### Configuration

-Create a `.env` file in the project root:
+Create a `.env` file in the project root.
+See the example below for required variables:

+**Required Variables:**
 ```bash
 # Flask Configuration
 FLASK_ENV=development